micahredding/notes/docs/notes/Communion is Sacramental.md

-# Why Communion should be Sacramental
+# Why Communion is Sacramental

 The Churches of Christ, following the Protestant trend, have tended to see Communion or the Lord's Supper as symbolic.
 The significance of the symbolism was primarily a reflection on the cross, and the significance of the act was primarily seen as a matter of obedience to a specified "act of worship".